liamst19/liamst19.github.io/_posts/2019-05-05-jekyll-blog.md

 $ bundle exec jekyll serve
 ```

-which should be accessible by visiting [http://127.0.0.1:4000](http://127.0.0.1:4000) on your browser.
+A skeleton website with a "minima" theme should now be accessible by visiting [http://127.0.0.1:4000](http://127.0.0.1:4000) in your browser.

 ### 6. Set up Jekyll for GitHub

-Open `Gemfile` with a text editor.
+Open `Gemfiles` with a text editor.
 Find the following line, around line 11:

 ```
 gem "jekyll", "~> 3.8.5"